07101994/async-backend-poc/README.md

 # async-backend-poc
-Proof of concept of using websockets to handle async backend operations
+PoC async backend operations in .NET core using websockets and Redis pub/sub.